-Another feature I really enjoyed was the laminated panoramic sunroof that gives the XC90 an airy feel.
-Not to mention the 4-zone electronic climate control, which allows passengers to individually adjust the temperature in their own zones.
+Another feature I enjoyed was the laminated panoramic sunroof that gives the XC90 an airy feel.
+Not to mention the 4-zone electronic climate control, which allows passengers to adjust the temperature in their zones individually.

-There is also a remarkable perk that is limited to the T8 model: a unique crystal gear lever made by Orrefores of Sweden.
+There is also a remarkable perk that is limited to the T8 model: a single crystal gear lever made by Orrefors of Sweden.
 Alongside it lies an ignition knob that turns right & left to start & stop the engine – instead of a push button.